|Oct 12, 2017|

 Issues relating to access to Soda Canyon Road properties and updates on PG&E progress will continue on the Atlas Fire page

 .
-Issues regarding near and long term aftermath of the fire, like insurance and rebuilding (and lawsuits?) will be collected here.
+Issues regarding near and long term aftermath of the fire, like clearing, insurance and rebuilding (and lawsuits?) will be collected here.
 Also, perhaps a discussion about what Napa may become or should become after such a catastrophic event.

 County map of buildings destroyed or damaged in fire